-Subdivision of land into two or more allotments within 32 metres of a high voltage transmission line shall be a restricted discretionary activity.
+Subdivision of land into two or more allotments within 32 metres from the centreline of the Kawerau - Deviation A and Kawerau - Matahina A circuit high voltage transmission lines on towers and/or within 16m from the centreline of the Edgecumbe - Kawerau A and B high voltage transmission lines in Pi poles shall be a restricted discretionary activity.

-In determining an application for subdivision within 32 metres of a high voltage transmission line as a restricted discretionary activity Council shall restrict its discretion to the following matters:
+In determining an application for subdivision Council shall restrict its discretion to the following matters:

-- The extent to which the subdivision design mitigates the effects on the lines, for example through the location of roads and reserves under the route of the line; - The ability for maintenance and inspection of transmission lines and the minimisation of risk or injury and/or property damage from such lines; - The extent to which potential adverse effects including visual impact are mitigated, for example through the location of building platforms; - Compliance with the New Zealand Electrical Code of Practice for Electrical Safe Distances (NZECP 34:2001); and - The outcomes of any consultation with the affected utility operator.
+- The extent to which the subdivision design mitigates the effects on the lines, for example through the location of roads and reserves under the route of the line; - The ability for maintenance and inspection of transmission lines and the minimisation of risk or injury and/or property damage from such lines: - The extent to which potential adverse effects including visual impact are mitigated, for example through the location of building platforms; - Compliance with the New Zealand Electrical Code of Practice for Electrical Safe Distances (NZECP 34:2001); and - The outcomes of any consultation with the affected utility operator.